 Acknowledgments This work was started at the AIM workshop "Geometry and topology of Artin groups" organized by Ruth Charney, Kasia Jankiewicz, and Kevin Schreve in September 2023, and continued at the SLMath workshop "Hot Topics: Artin Groups and Arrangements - Topology, Geometry, and Combinatorics" organized by Christin Bibby, Ruth Charney, Giovanni Paolini, and Mario Salvetti in March 2024.
 We thank the organizers, the AIM and SLMath.
+We also thank the referee who carefully read the manuscript and suggested several improvements that increased clarity and readability of the exposition.
 The first author is partially supported by the French project "AlMaRe" (ANR-19-CE40-0001-01) of the ANR.
 The second author acknowledges support from the AMS-Simons travel grant.